Stitches in Time

-The cost for the weekend - which includes lodging in a heated cabin as well as breakfast, lunch, and supper on Saturday and breakfast on Sunday - is $25.
+The cost for the weekend - which includes lodging in a heated cabin as well as breakfast, lunch, and supper on Saturday and breakfast on Sunday.
 Those without proof of current Society membership must pay the $5 non-member surcharge at the door.

 Make checks payable to "SCA PA, Inc. Shire of ACG".